|Alma Mater:||Florida State|

 A nationally renowned sprints/hurdles/relays coach, Billy Maxwell enters his 21st season at Nebraska in 2016.
 Maxwell has been a critical element to the success of the Husker track and field program over his 22 years and was rewarded in 2015 with a selection to the USTFCCCA Hall of Fame.
 Maxwell was both the 2014 Indoor and Outdoor Midwest Region Assistant Coach of the Year, adding to the honors he received in 2005 and 2009.

 At Nebraska, Maxwell has coached men’s and women’s student-athletes who have earned 42 All-America awards, 33 individual conference titles and three national championships.

 Throughout his coaching career at Nebraska, Texas, LSU and Tennessee, Maxwell has been the head coach or an assistant coach on four national championship teams, eight second-place teams and seven teams that placed third.
 Along with his success at the NCAA Championships, Maxwell has been a part of 91 conference championship teams.

-Maxwell coached the Huskers to continued success in 2013 as Miles Ukaoma earned first-team All-America honors in the 400-meter hudles at the NCAA Outdoor Championships and the men's 4x400-meter relay team of Ricco Hall, Levi Gipson, Christian Sanderfer and Cody Rush tallied a seventh-place finish and All-America honors at the NCAA Indoor Championships.
-Maxwell also led the Huskes to two Big Ten titles in 2013, as Nebraska took home the indoor 4x400-meter crown and the outdoor 4x400-meter crown.
+In 2013, Maxwell coached Ukaoma to first-team All-America honors in the 400-meter hurdles at the NCAA Outdoor Championships.
+The men’s 4x400-meter relay team earned All-America honors at the NCAA Indoor Championships.
+Maxwell led the Huskers to two Big Ten titles in 2013, as Nebraska took home the indoor 4x400-meter crown and the outdoor 4x400-meter crown.

 Under Maxwell’s guidance in 2012, Ukaoma progressed as one of the top competitors in the men’s 400-meter hurdles.
 He produced catapulting performances as a sophomore, earning the 2012 Big Ten 400-meter hurdles title with a personal-best time.
 Ukaoma went on to compete at the 2012 NCAA Outdoor Championships in Des Moines, where he earned second-team All-America accolades.

-Maxwell guided NU's sprint and hurdle squads to prominence once again in 2011.
+Maxwell guided NU’s sprint and hurdle squads to prominence once again in 2011.
 He saw four athletes earn All-Big 12 honors in the 60-meter hurdles at the indoor conference championship.
-His athletes commbined for four top-eight finishes in the 400 hurdles at the 2011 Big 12 Outdoor Championships, while senior Adam Dailey improved his 2008 time of 50.33 with a time of 50.11 to take fourth.
+His athletes combined for four top-eight finishes in the 400 hurdles at the 2011 Big 12 Outdoor Championships, while senior Adam Dailey improved his 2008 time of 50.33 with a time of 50.11 to take fourth.